chinapedia/wikipedia.abstract.en/Page/Fossil.md

 Replacement and recrystallization

-MatmorScleractinian.JPGn coral (aragonite to calcite) from the Jurassic of southern Israel]] Replacement occurs when the shell, bone or other tissue is replaced with another mineral.
+n coral (aragonite to calcite) from the Jurassic of southern Israel]] Replacement occurs when the shell, bone or other tissue is replaced with another mineral.
 In some cases mineral replacement of the original shell occurs so gradually and at such fine scales that microstructural features are preserved despite the total loss of original material.
 A shell is said to be _recrystallized_ when the original skeletal compounds are still present but in a different crystal form, as from aragonite to calcite.

 Adpression (compression-impression)